Pros and Cons of Investing in Bitcoin Cash, Will It Be a Millionaire Maker?

 Ver promotes Bitcoin Cash as the true Bitcoin, particularly if Bitcoin continues to struggle with scalability issues and loses its dominance over other coins, and fails to achieve its goals (as digital, peer-to-peer currency).

-According to Statista, Bitcoin Cash is the 11th most traded cryptocurrency, with a 24-hour trade volume of $1.32 billion.
+According to Statista, Bitcoin Cash was the 11th most traded cryptocurrency, with a 24-hour trade volume of $1.32 billion in mid-2021.

 Most popular cryptocurrencies by 24-hour trade volume, as of the 13th July 2021.
 Source: statista.com